-The MYOB Bank Reconciliation course is best completed after the MYOB Day-to-Day Transactions Course because it progresses nicely from one to the next.
-The training workbook that is included with this course is fully self contained so any student can perform the tasks in this workbook without having completed the MYOB Day-to-Day transactions course first.
+The MYOB Bank Reconciliation course is best completed after the MYOB Day-to-Day Transactions Course because it progresses nicely from the daily transactions course.
+However, the training workbook that is included with this course is fully self contained, so any student can perform the tasks in this workbook without having completed the MYOB Day-to-Day transactions course first.

 - how to enter end of month payments like direct debits

 - How to create journal entries

 How long does this MYOB course take to complete?